School of Journalism and Mass Communication

 MC 4330.
 Internship.

-This course requires 180 hours of off-campus experi¬ence, written contract with internship coordinator and portfolio of completed work.
-Students cannot gain more than six hours of credit for any combination of: MC 4130, MC 4230 and MC 4330.
-Prerequisites: 30 credit hours, good academic standing, and appropriate sequence coursework.
+This course provides students with a supervised off‑campus internship experience requiring a minimum of 180 documented hours in an approved professional setting.
+Participation is governed by a written contract coordinated with the internship coordinator.
+Students complete required documentation and compile a portfolio of completed work that demonstrates applied learning and professional skill development.
+Academic credit is awarded based on fulfillment of internship requirements and submission of all required materials.
+Students cannot gain more than six hours of credit for any combination of MC 4130, MC 4230, and MC 4330.
+Prerequisite: 30 credit hours, good academic standing, and appropriate program coursework.

 3 Credit Hours.
 0 Lecture Contact Hours.
 15 Lab Contact Hours.Course Attribute(s): Exclude from 3-peat Processing